Ashley Stewart Lawsuit Investigation: Fake Sales Advertised in Marketing Emails?

 What You Can Do

-If you live in Washington and receive or have received sales emails from Ashley Stewart, fill out the form on this page to help the attorneys’ investigation.
+If you live in Washington or Maryland and receive or have received sales emails from Ashley Stewart, fill out the form on this page to help the attorneys’ investigation.
 You may be able to help start a class action lawsuit against the clothing retailer.

 The information submitted on this page will be forwarded to Berger Montague who has sponsored this investigation.